straysheep-dev/straysheep-dev.github.io/docs/blog/posts/resources.md

     - <https://github.com/raspberrypi>
     - <https://www.raspberrypi.org/raspberrypi_downloads.gpg.key> GPG key, indexed by search engines

-??? abstract "RHEL (Red Hat Enterprise Linux)"
+??? abstract ":simple-redhat: RHEL (Red Hat Enterprise Linux)"

 	> Red Hat Enterprise Linux is an enterprise Linux operating system.
 It is oriented toward enterprise and commercial users, is certified for many hardware and cloud platforms, and is supported by Red Hat via various subscription options.
 Compared to Fedora, Red Hat Enterprise Linux emphasizes stability and enterprise-readiness over the latest technologies or rapid releases.
 More information about Red Hat offerings can be found at [Red Hat's web site](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux).
 	>